BenayounP/AndroidMovieDataBase/documentation/Meta/Bibliography.md

 # Bibliography

 ## Disclaimer
 This is the "main" bibliography.
-You should also see references that help me directly in the code.
+You should also see references that helped me directly in the code.

 ## Links